 Key Data Length = length of Key Data field in octets

-Key Data = PMKID for the PMK being used during PTK generation or SMKID for SMK being used during STK generation
+Key Data = PMKID for the PMK being used during PTK generation

 Processing for PTK generation is as follows:

 The Authenticator sends message 1 to the Supplicant at the end of a successful IEEE 802.1X authentication, after (re)association completes for a STA that has authenticated with SAE or PSK authentication is negotiated, when a cached PMKSA is used, or after a STA requests a new key.
 On reception of message 1, the Supplicant determines whether the Key Replay Counter field value has been used before with the current PMKSA.
 If the Key Replay Counter field value is less than or equal to the current local value, the Supplicant discards the message.
 Otherwise, the Supplicant: